BCAAs: benefits, dosage, contraindications

 Neurological

-Increased BCAA consumption seems to decrease the synthesis of amino neurotransmitters such as dopamine, norepinephrine, and serotonin.
+An increased intake of BCAAs appears to decrease the synthesis of amine neurotransmitters such as dopamine, norepinephrine, and serotonin.
 By decreasing serotonin synthesis, BCAAs could increase appetite.
 BCAAs play a role in the oxidation and synthesis of the excitatory neurotransmitter glutamate.
 Researchers believe that dietary BCAA intake may be necessary to maintain glutamate reserves in the central nervous system.
-Finally, BCAAs could reduce plasma phenylalanine by increasing protein synthesis and insulin release, thereby lowering phenylalanine levels in the cerebrospinal fluid.
-They could thus reduce the symptoms of tardive dyskinesia, which are associated with increased phenylalanine.
+Finally, BCAAs may reduce plasma phenylalanine by increasing protein synthesis and insulin release, thereby lowering phenylalanine levels in the cerebrospinal fluid.
+They could thus reduce the symptoms of tardive dyskinesia that are associated with increased phenylalanine.

 Usages associés

-The estimated average requirements (EAR) for BCAAs in adults are 68 mg/kg/day (leucine 34 mg/kg, isoleucine 15 mg/kg, valine 19 mg/kg).
+The estimated average requirements (EAR) for BCAAs for adults are 68 mg/kg/day (leucine 34 mg/kg, isoleucine 15 mg/kg, valine 19 mg/kg). rnrn

 Infant from 1 to 3 months: 98 mg/kg